mlibrary/about-publishing/src/content/features/title-tbd.md

           - image: /assets/screen-shot-2020-08-10-at-1.24.31-pm.png
             image_alt: ""
             title: ""
-            text: This title is enhanced with audio recordings from the U.S.-Japan auto conferences in March 1983.
+            text: This title is enhanced with audio recordings from the U.S.-Japan Automotive Conference in March 1983.
+          - image: /assets/washington-post-photo-.png
+            image_alt: Four men seated at a table
+            title: ""
+            text: >-
+              Paul W. McCracken from University of Michigan (far right), discussing a report at the 1983 U.S.-Japan Automotive Conference.

+              Photo Credit: Frank Johnson for The Washington Post.
           - image: ""
             image_alt: ""
             title: ""
-            text: The early 1980s were a tumultuous period when the fortunes of the U. S. auto industry were dramatically transformed via Japanese producers.
-Automobiles and the Future captures many of the critical factors responsible for these changes.
+            text: "The early 1980s were a tumultuous period when the fortunes of the U. S. auto industry were dramatically transformed via Japanese producers.
+Automobiles and the Future: Competition, Cooperation, and Change captures many of the critical factors responsible for these changes."
-          - image: /assets/washington-post-photo-.png
-            image_alt: Four men seated at a table
-            title: ""
-            text: "Credit: Washington Post"
       - type: cta
         image: /assets/neh-brochure.png
         heading: Collaborating Across Centers